-[Mystical experiences are] those peculiar states of consciousness in which the individual discovers himself to be one continuous process with God, with the Universe, with the Ground of Being, or whatever name he may use by cultural conditioning or personal preference for the ultimate and eternal reality.14 (Watts, 1970)
+[Mystical experiences are] those peculiar states of consciousness in which the individual discovers himself to be one continuous process with God, with the Universe, with the Ground of Being, or whatever name he may use by cultural conditioning or personal preference for the ultimate and eternal reality.
+(Watts, 1970)

 The ceremonial groups are typically conducted with various psychedelic medicines.
 The traditional setting of the circle utilizing sacred plant medicines stretches back through eons of time throughout multiple cultures.
 The sharing of a psychedelic state in a highly relational, spiritual, community format can unite one with many.
-'It is not therapy, it's worship' is one way to conceive of this setting.
-Some elements of the psychological may emerge into this experience for people, especially if they have not engaged tiers one and two, but the setting is primarily designed for something quite different.
-It is designed to be a joyful experience in a sacred container - a collective movement towards wholeness, gratitude, awe, and love.
+'It is not therapy; it's worship' is one way to conceive of this setting.
+Some psychological elements may emerge into this experience for people, especially if they have not engaged tiers 1 and 2.
+Still, the setting is primarily designed for something quite different.
+It is intended to be a joyful experience in a sacred container - a collective movement towards wholeness, gratitude, awe, and love.
 For both of these higher tier states, there is a wordless, profound depth and transformation that can occur.

-Our hope in constructing this tier system is to provide a map, as untested as it is, for the western psyche to move through it's unique illnesses and alienated sense of existence to successfully engage in core biological, psychological, existential, and spiritual transformation.
-While the PSIP model is mostly geared for tiers one and two, it positions the individual to successfully navigate higher tiers.
+Our hope in constructing this tier system is to provide a map, as untested as it is, for the Western psyche to move through its unique illnesses and alienated sense of existence to successfully engage in core biological, psychological, existential, and spiritual transformation.
+While the PSIP model is mostly geared for tiers 1 and 2, it positions the individual to successfully navigate higher tiers.